-Inherent in the purpose of our operations (Purpose) and in our strategy for our Audit Services (Assurance) is our commitment to audit quality.
+Inherent in the purpose of our operations (Purpose) and in our strategy for our audit services (Assurance) is our commitment to audit quality.
 Delivering quality audits is the cornerstone of our business and key to maintaining the confidence of investors and other stakeholders.

 The Leadership Team of our audit business includes partners who lead our audit business in various regions and business units.

-In our Audit Services unit, there is also a Quality Office responsible for the development of audit quality, consisting of persons who have roles in managing our system of quality control and monitoring the implementation of initiatives for continuing development of audit quality.
-Leadership Team members and Quality Office members are available to support engagement leaders in making key decisions that have quality implications.
-Discussions related to quality occur regularly, at partners and staff meetings among other things.
+In our audit services, there is also a Quality Office responsible for the development of audit quality, consisting of persons who have roles in managing our System of Quality Management (SoQM) and monitoring the implementation of initiatives for continuing development of audit quality Leadership Team members and Quality Office members are available to support engagement leaders in making key decisions that have quality implications.
+Discussions related to quality occur regularly, at partners and other staff meetings among other things.
 In these discussions, we focus on what we are doing well, and where we can continue to make enhancements.

-We expect our partners and staff to exhibit the core values in their actions: Act with integrity, Make a difference, Care, Work together, and Reimagine the possible.
+We expect our partners and other staff to exhibit the core values in their actions: Act with integrity, Make a difference, Care, Work together, and Reimagine the possible.
 Our values are communicated in our firm by our Territory Senior Partner, by the Leadership Team of our Audit and Other Assurance Services line of service and by the Quality Office.
 These messages are reinforced by engagement leaders in their activity.

-Governance and organisation
+Governance and organization